1988 United States Senate elections: North Dakota

 The incumbent, Quentin Burdick of the North Dakota Democratic NPL Party, sought and received re-election to his sixth term, defeating Republican candidate Earl Strinden.

-Only Burdick filed as a Dem-NPLer, and the endorsed Republican candidate was Earl Strinden of Grand Forks, North Dakota, who was President of the University of North Dakota Alumni Association.
-As in the Burdick's previous re-election campaign, the senator's age became an issue for voters as he was 80 years old during the campaign.
+Only Burdick filed as a Dem-NPLer, and the endorsed Republican candidate was Earl Strinden of Grand Forks, North Dakota, president of the University of North Dakota Alumni Association.
+As in Burdick's previous re-election campaign, the senator's age became an issue for voters, as he was 80 years old during the campaign.
 However, challenger Strinden commented that he did not want to raise the age issue.
 Burdick and Strinden won the primary elections for their respective parties.

 The Burdick campaign hired high-profile Washington, D.C. campaign consultant Bob Squire of Squire Eskew Communications.
-To counter the potential age issue, Burdick successfully focused the message on the "clout" he had earned over decades in the Senate, as well as his Chairmanship of Senate Agricultural Appropriations sub-committee and his Chairmanship of the Senate Environment and Public Works Committee.
+To counter the potential age issue, Burdick successfully focused the message on the clout he had earned over decades in the Senate, as well as his chairmanship of Senate Agricultural Appropriations sub-committee and Senate Environment and Public Works Committee.

 One independent candidate, Kenneth C. Gardner, also filed before the deadline, officially calling himself a libertarian.
-Gardner had previously run for North Dakota's other United States Senate seat an independent in 1974, challenging Milton Young.
+Gardner had previously run for North Dakota's other United States Senate seat as an independent in 1974, challenging Milton Young.
 He only received 853 votes in that election.

 Ohio

-Incumbent Democrat Howard Metzenbaum won re-election over George Voinovich, Mayor of Cleveland and former Lieutenant Governor of Ohio.
+Incumbent Democrat Howard Metzenbaum won re-election over George Voinovich, mayor of Cleveland and former lieutenant governor of Ohio.